 What's one fact we should know about you?
 I'm a Navy brat.
 My dad was career Navy, so we moved around my whole life.
 I was born in Arizona and lived in South Carolina, Iowa, on the Guantanamo Bay Naval Station, and Minnesota.
 Then I graduated high school from Jakarta International School in Indonesia.
 But I'm Midwestern to the core—my entire family is from a three-county radius in Iowa.

 Where was the best place you've traveled?
 Or where would you like to visit?
 I've traveled a lot, but hands down New Zealand is the best.
 My sister and her family currently live there, so I have an excellent excuse to visit there every other year.
 I'd love to go to Iceland or take my family to Indonesia to show them where I used to live.

 What's something about your job that others should know?
 I want your content!
 Every department has something that needs to be shared or a message to get to students or the community-at-large.
 I want our social media and internal communications to remind people just how much ECC offers students and the community.

 What was your favorite class in school (could be elementary, high school or college)?
-I took several political science and international studies classes from a professor at the "other" ISU (Iowa State University) who did not sugar coat anything.
-He was real and upfront about life, politics, international affairs, college bureaucracy—you name it.
+My favorite classes were the political science and international studies classes with Dr. Steffen Schmidt at the REAL ISU (Iowa State University).
+He did not sugar coat anything.
+He was funny, real, and upfront about life, politics, international affairs, college bureaucracy—you name it.
 I took every class he taught during my undergrad.

 What was your first job out of school?
 I took my political science degree and went to work as a Financial Technician (accounting assistant) for the USDA's vet laboratories also located in Ames, Iowa.
 That makes sense, right?
 And now I work in communications!